assely/documentation/user.md

 <a name="updating-users"></a>
 ### [Updating Users](#updating-users)

-To update a user, you need to set new property values on retrived `Assely\Adapter\User` instance, and then call `save` method.
+To update a user, you need to set new property values on retrieved `Assely\Adapter\User` instance, and then call `save` method.

 ```php
 $user = User::find(1);